coders-school/cpp-fundamentals/module3/04_hazards.en.md

 ___

-## Intelligent pointers the solution to all problems?
+## Intelligent pointers as solution to all problems?

 Now that we've created a smart pointer, we don't have to worry about the variable's lifetime.
 We can safely print these values ​​after exiting the function.